chrisdone-archive/ace/README.md

 Interpretation rules, conversion to FoL, or any further analysis is not implemented by this library.

 This package is a work in progress.
+The lexer and parsers are implemented.